TheDevMinerTV/gostatic/README.md

 -index <file> # The file to serve when the path ends in `/` (default=index.html) -spa # Make all 404 pages the index file, useful for SPA apps that use client side routing -download # Enable downloading files
+-user <username:password> # Add a user for basic authentication (can be used multiple times)
 ```

 You can just add these to the end of the `docker run` command.